Types of Brownfields Grant Funding

 EPA's Brownfields program provides direct funding for Brownfields assessment, cleanup, revolving loans, and environmental job training.
 To facilitate the leveraging of public resources, EPA's Brownfields Program collaborates with other EPA programs, other federal partners, and state agencies to identify and make available resources that can be used for Brownfields activities.
 In addition to direct Brownfields funding, EPA also provides technical information on Brownfields financing matters.

-- Area-Wide Planning Grants (AWP): Grant funding to communities to research, plan and develop implementation strategies for an area affected by one or more brownfields.
-Developing an area-wide plan will inform the assessment, cleanup and reuse of brownfields properties and promote area-wide revitalization.
+- Brownfields Area Wide Planning Grants provide funding to communities to research, plan and develop implementation strategies for cleaning up and revitalizing a specific area affected by one or more brownfields sites.

 Interested in Applying for Funding?